Lazar Stojsavljević

-Lazar Stojsavljević (Serbian Cyrillic: Лазар Стојсављевић; born 5 May 1998) is a Serbian professional footballer who plays for AS Trenčín, as a central defender.
+Lazar Stojsavljević (Serbian Cyrillic: Лазар Стојсављевић; born 5 May 1998) is a Serbian professional footballer who plays as a centre-back for Slovak club Spartak Trnava.

-Career
+Club career

+Woking

 Stojsavljević started his career at National League side Woking, first in the side's development team in 2013, followed by the Under 23s side.
 On 3 October 2017, he made his debut for the club, replacing Fabio Saraiva in the 71st minute during Woking's 2–0 away league victory over Chester.
 In January 2018, despite scoring the eventual winner and his first goal for the club, Stojsavljević suffered an extended period of absence after a fractured skull caused during a header in their 1–0 home victory against AFC Fylde.

+Milwall

 He went onto make six appearances for the club, scoring once, before signing for Millwall after a trial period.
 On 16 May 2019, Millwall announced that Stojsavljević would be released at the end of his current deal.